 1 The admission authority for The Priory Academy LSST is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 9 December 2019.
+These admission arrangements were determined by the Trust on 9 December 2019 and varied to take account of the Secretary of State's decision above on 13 July 2020.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
 You can find the code at: www.gov.uk/government/publications/school-admissions-code--2.